ajmccredie/fudge-kitchen/README.md

 ![Logo](static/images/READMEImages/logo.jpg)

 ## Project Rationale
 A site for the e-commerce store selling homemade fudge.
-The site allows for products to be filtered according to allergen needs.<br>
+The site allows for products to be filtered according to allergen needs.
+Access the deployed site [here](https://roos-fudge-kitchen-9f7897dcad9e.herokuapp.com/) <br>
 If you want to test the payment system, use these test card details:<br>
 Card Number: 4242 4242 4242 4242<br>
 Date: 0424<br>